MaxHuber88/MindReader-Quantum/README.md

 ## Getting Started

-To get started with the MindReader Quantum Mobile App, follow these steps:
+To get started with MindReader Quantum, follow these steps:

 1. Clone the repository to your local machine.